jambonz/next-static-site/markdown/docs/supporting-articles/controlling-media-path-during-call.md

 ### I want to release the media completely.

 If you want to release the media completely from the jambonz system, set the `dial.exitMediaPath` property to true.
 This will attempt to crate a "no media" bridge call - but please keep in mind the warning above that this is dependent on the 3rd party providers/SBC you are connecting to.

-It also requires the `JAMBONES_ENABLE_FULL_MEDIA_RELEASE` to be set for both the sbc-inbound and sbc-outbound applications.
+Note also that the 'no media' path is only possible if the `JAMBONES_ENABLE_FULL_MEDIA_RELEASE` environment variable has been set for both the sbc-inbound and sbc-outbound applications.

 ## Dynamically changing the media path during a call